duytpm16/lsgxe_re-analysis_and_meta-analysis_manuscript/README.md

 # METAGEM and REGEM Manuscript Code

-Code to produce the METAGEM and REGEM benchmark simulation study.
+Code to produce the METAGEM and REGEM benchmark simulation study results.